semgrep/semgrep/semgrep/tests/README.md

 ### :construction: `unit/property/`

-This directory is for property-based tests which programatically generate a wide array of inputs to ensure our general-purpose utils aren't tripped up by any kind of possible input.
+This directory is for property-based tests which programmatically generate a wide array of inputs to ensure our general-purpose utils aren't tripped up by any kind of possible input.

 ### `e2e/`